quarkiverse/quarkus-github-app/README.md

 ## Status

-The extension is already well polished and stable.
+The extension is considered stable.

-Work is still needed on the test infrastructure though.

-We are making steady progress on it.

 ## License